1Paint/LoL-Champions/README.md

 Features
 -------
-* Dynamic retrieval of champions and their stats from Riot's latest API release.
+* Dynamic retrieval of champions and their stats from Riot's latest API.
 * Homepage of champions filterable by role.
 * An index page of champions filterable by role and a table of sortable stats&mdash;from general stats to level 1 and level 18 stats.
 * Responsive and aesthetic layouts for desktop and mobile views.